-- 1) Elaborate the design - After this step, every port in the design has both its upper (actual) connection and its lower (formal) connection defined. - 2) Apply all in-context node and signal declarations - For example, electrical sig; makes all instances of sig electrical, unless they have been overridden by an out-of-context declaration. - 3) Apply all out-of-context node and signal declarations. - For example, electrical top.middle.bottom.sig; overrides any discipline which may be declared for sig in the module where sig was declared. - More than one conflicting in-context discipline declaration or more than one conflicting out-of-context discipline declaration for the same hierarchical segment of a signal is an error.
+- Elaborate the design After this step, every port in the design has both its upper (actual) connection and its lower (formal) connection defined. - 2) Apply all in-context node and signal declarations

+For example, electrical sig; makes all instances of sig electrical, unless they have been overridden by an out-of-context declaration.

+- 3) Apply all out-of-context node and signal declarations. - For example, electrical top.middle.bottom.sig; overrides any discipline which may be declared for sig in the module where sig was declared. - More than one conflicting in-context discipline declaration or more than one conflicting out-of-context discipline declaration for the same hierarchical segment of a signal is an error.
 In this case, conflicting simply means an attempt to declare more than one discipline regardless of whether the disciplines are compatible or not. - 4) Traverse each signal hierarchically (depth-first) when a net is encountered which still has not been assigned a discipline: - a) It shall be determined whether the net is analog or digital.
-Any net whose port connections (i.e., connections to the upper part of a port) are all digital shall be considered digital (discrete domain), any others shall be considered analog (continuous domain). - b) Apply any 'default\discipline directives to any net segments which do not yet have a discipline, provided their domain is the same as the domain of the default discipline.
-This is done according to the rules of precedence for 'default\discipline (see 3.8).

-- c) If the segment has not yet been assigned a discipline, examine all ports to which the segment forms the upper connection and construct a list of all disciplines at the lower connections of these ports whose domains match the domain of the segment: - If there is only a single discipline in the list, the signal is of that discipline - If there is more than one discipline in the list and the contents of the list match the discipline list of a resolution connect statement, the net is of the resolved discipline given by the statement. - Otherwise the discipline is unknown.
-This is legal provided the net segment has no mixed-port connections (i.e., it does not connect through a port to a segment of a different domain).
-Otherwise this is an error.
+Any net which is used in digital behavioral code shall be considered digital.
+Any net whose child nets are all digital shall be considered digital (discrete domain), any others shall be considered analog (continuous domain). - b) If the net has not yet been assigned a discipline, examine all the child nets of that net and construct a list of all disciplines of the child nets whose domains match the domain of the segment: - If there are no disciplines in the list apply any 'default_discipline directives to the net, provided their domain is the same as the domain of the net.
+This is done according to the rules of precedence for 'default_discipline (see 3.8). - If there is only a single discipline in the list, the signal is of that discipline - If there is more than one discipline in the list and the contents of the list match the discipline list of a resolution connect statement, the net is of the resolved discipline given by the statement. - Otherwise the discipline is unknown.
+This is legal provided the net has no mixed-port connections (i.e., it does not connect through a port to a segment of a different domain).
+Otherwise this is an error